Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 • GLP-1 receptors are expressed across multiple organ systems including pancreatic beta cells, the gastrointestinal tract, the cardiovascular system, and the central nervous system.
 Semaglutide activates these receptors to suppress glucagon secretion, slow gastric emptying, stimulate glucose-dependent insulin release, and reduce net energy intake through appetite signaling pathways.

-• Semaglutide's central appetite suppression mechanism involves activation of GLP-1 receptors in the arcuate nucleus of the hypothalamus and the nucleus tractus solitarius of the brainstem, regions that regulate satiety signaling and energy homeostasis.
-Research in rodent models confirms that central GLP-1 receptor activation is both necessary and sufficient to produce the body weight reduction associated with GLP-1 agonism.
+• Research in rodent models confirms that central GLP-1 receptor activation is both necessary and sufficient to produce the body weight reduction associated with GLP-1 agonism.

 Semaglutide Weight Loss Research: Body Composition and Appetite Suppression